probedock/probedock-grunt-jasmine/README.md

-<a name="installation-grunt-protractor-runner"></a>

-If you are using [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner), you must add the Probe Dock grunt tasks around your test task.
+If you are using [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner), you must also add the Probe Dock grunt tasks around your test task.

 For example, in your Gruntfile:

 ```js